-Alicia (Runge) Williams will be entering her first season as head coach at Iowa Western.
-Although she is new to the postion, Alicia is not new to Iowa Western.
-Alicia assisted Darrin McBroom for 2 seasons before moving into the head coaching role int he spring of 2013.
+Alicia (Runge) Williams will be entering her second season as head coach at Iowa Western.
+Alicia assisted Darrin McBroom for 2 seasons before moving into the head coaching role in the spring of 2013.
 She also was an athlete for the Iowa Western volleyball team during the 2006 and 2007 seasons where she was a member of the 2006 National Championship team.

 As a player at Iowa Western in 2006, Alicia helped the Reiver’s capture their first ever national title and contributed the most wins in a season for the Iowa Western volleyball squad at 60-4.
 In 2007, she returned to help the Reivers make a second, back to back national tournament appearance where they placed 7th overall.